MITLibraries/backrest/README.md

 The sole requirement is a Java8 VM on which to run the service (and of course, a DSpace instance with which to interact).
 Since backrest and DSpace run on distinct JVMs, there is no restriction on the java version DSpace uses.
 However, only DSpace instances using PostgreSQL as a database are supported.
+In addition, the range of DSpace versions backrest will support is 1.4 to 4.x (at 5.x+, you of course have the full native REST API available).
 If you wish to build from source, you will also need the Gradle build tool installed.

 ## Deployment ##